 “Shh!” quiets Mom.
 “Go ahead, hon.
 What else has happened?”

-“Yes it is!
+“Honey, you got great hair, but you don’t know dick about it.
 The shop immediately folded under because you can’t have even ONE bad Yelp! review.
-And so the owner and her husband had to file for bankruptcy and they ended up getting divorced.
-The husband had nowhere else to go so he had to stay on his buddy’s couch.”
+And so the owner and her husband had to file for bankruptcy and they ended up getting a divorce.
+The husband had nowhere to go and no money so he had to go stay on his buddy’s couch.”

 “Oh dear,” says Mom.
 “That is awful.”

-Dad starts to pour himself his first in-flight drink.
+Dad cracks open one of the several single-serving bottles of vodka he ordered from the stewardess and pours himself his first in-flight drink.
 “Meh.
 Could be worse.”

 “Yeah, well, the buddy had a bad gambling problem.
 He owed a bunch to the Chinese mafia.
-They came to the house one day looking for the buddy, and they cut off the husband’s balls instead!”
+Dog racing, or something, I think.
+They came to the house one day looking for the buddy, and when all they could find was my boss’s husband there they cut of his balls instead!”
 Sandra starts to cry.

 “Jesus,” Dad says.
 “Right when he got them back, too.”